-Mahatma Gandhi, father of the nation, was part of many of Indian revolutions that led to the day of independence.
-One of the significant movements & first attempts on a large scale for the independence of India was the Non-Cooperation movement.
-Many freedom fighters of India were associated with the moment.
+Mahatma Gandhi, the father of the nation, was part of many Indian revolutions that led us to the day of independence.
+One of the significant movements, as well as the first attempts, on a large scale, for the independence of India, was the Non-Cooperation movement.
+Many freedom fighters in India were associated with the moment.
 It was a peaceful and non-violent movement but later turned into violent acts.
+From CBSE Social Science to competitive exams like UPSC, the Non-Cooperation Movement is an important topic in Indian History we should know about.
 Let’s discover all the important aspects of the Non-Cooperation Movement.

 This Blog Includes: